ratnakar-infosec/flaws_challenge_walkthough/flaws.cloud/flaws.cloud.md

 **Vulnerability:** The bucket access policy was configured in such a way that "Everyone" was allowed to list the contents of the bucket.
 Due to which, literally anyone on the Internet can list the files.

-**Solution:** While hosting static website on S3 buckets, we should avoid changing the default setting to grant unnecessary permissions like the list permission to everyone in this case.
+**Remediation:** While hosting static website on S3 buckets, we should avoid changing the default setting to grant unnecessary permissions like the list permission to everyone in this case.

 ## Level 2
 Source: http://level2-c8b217a33fcf1f839f6f1f73a00a9ae7.flaws.cloud/